-In recent years, there has been a tremendous increase in the number of oral history programs and oral history researchers in the United States.
-Though topically diverse, these programs are all united in their pursuit of preserving history generated by the men and women who lived and experienced it.
-The Chemical Heritage Foundation is fortunate enough to have been in the oral history ‘business’ for quite some time and serves as a significant force in contributing to the history of the sciences in the twentieth and twenty-first centuries.
-With our thirty years of experience, we have been able to conduct well over 425 oral histories that deal with various aspects of science, of scientists, and of scientific practices.
+In recent years there has been a tremendous increase in the number of oral history programs and oral history researchers in the United States.
+Although topically diverse, these programs are all united in their pursuit of preserving history generated by the men and women who lived and experienced it.
+The Chemical Heritage Foundation is fortunate enough to have been in the oral history “business” for quite some time and serves as a significant force in contributing to the history of the sciences in the 20th and 21st centuries.
+With our 30 years of experience we have been able to conduct well over 425 oral histories that deal with various aspects of science, of scientists, and of scientific practices.
 For more information about our collection please visit the Projects page.
 For more information about the staff of the Center for Oral History, visit our staff page here.

 About Oral History